stockc/mutt-gtd/README.md

 Motivation and idea
 -------------------

-After reading http://www.nikilster.com/thoughts/how-to-win-at-email/#sthash.PvTgsQ0I.dpbs (via @felixge) I started using http://blitiri.com.ar/p/other/mutt-labels/ but disliked the amount of required keystrokes to actually do the tagging of single emails.
+After reading [this](http://www.nikilster.com/thoughts/how-to-win-at-email/#sthash.PvTgsQ0I.dpbs) (via [@felixge](https://twitter.com/felixge)) I started using [this](http://blitiri.com.ar/p/other/mutt-labels/) but disliked the amount of required keystrokes to actually do the tagging of single emails.

 Wouldn't it be easier to simple toggle a fixed set of tags?
 Currently I only use "urgent", "todo", "review" and "waiting" for my email gtd.